stablekernel/RxEspresso/README.md

 ## Better Usage

-Since `doOnSubscribe` and `doAfterTerminate` are always used together, we use a follow [Dan Lew's pattern](http://blog.danlew.net/2015/03/02/dont-break-the-chain/) using a Transformer to better compose observable chains.
-We bundle
+Since `doOnSubscribe` and `doAfterTerminate` are always used together, we follow [Dan Lew's pattern](http://blog.danlew.net/2015/03/02/dont-break-the-chain/) of using a Transformer to better compose observable chains.
+We bundle `doOnSubscribe` and `doAfterTerminate`:

 ```
 public final class RxEspressoTransformer{